Nile Empire – War in Heliopolis (2002)

 It is that time of the month again.
 Prince Reviews Avalanche supplements time.
 A time of fear and wonder, when anything can happen.
 Sometimes it is good, oftentimes it is bad.
 This time the world has come round once more my faithful friends.
 The Year of the Black Sun is over.
 The Grand Conjunction has passed.
-The Hordes of Archaon have been broken at Middleheim (or at least this was so pre-End Times chronology).
+The Hordes of Archaon have been repelled at Middleheim.
 Avalanche made a supplement.
 It has a strong historical basis.
 It sucks.
 Welcome to our regular programming.

 Nile empire: War in Heliopolis is a schizophrenic campaign setting supplement detailing Ancient Egypt in the historically accurate New Kingdom period.
 It uses this historical accuracy to posit an alternate history where Set convinces half the gods to join him to form the Desert Ennead and try to wrest all of creation from his more talented brother Osiris.
 The PCs are expected to work for the Pharaoh of all of Egypt to stop them.
 Hoo boy.

-In time honoured fashion, the book starts with a 19 page primer on ancient Egypt.
+In time honored fashion the book starts with a 19-page primer on ancient Egypt.
 A very vague, generic primer that holds all the wrong details.
 We begin with an overview of Egyptian history, starting with the Pre-Dynastic Period of 3182-3032 BC and going through each major period with about 1-4 paragraphs of text.
-Expect lists of rulers that came and went, with the odd description of their rule, and some advances in Pyramid construction in the meantime.
+Expect lists of rulers that came and went, with the odd description of their rule and some advances in Pyramid construction in the meantime.
+That’s it.
 Endless descriptions of Dynasties and pyramid construction advances and state reformations and so on and so forth.
-While this would be nice (if insufficient) information for the dedicated historical emulationist, I remind the jury that all this is meant to support a game where you must stop Geb from ripping apart Thebes by taking the Book of the Dead from a Tomb and fighting a mummy.
+While this would be nice (if insufficient) information for the dedicated historical emulationist or someone writing a highschool history paper, I remind the jury that all this is meant to support a game where you must stop Geb from ripping apart Thebes by taking the Book of the Dead from a Tomb and fighting a mummy.
 Anyway, the setting is just after Egypt has managed to once again wrest control of its people from the Nubian invader.
 In 1547 B.C, War was beginning.

-We are startled from our somnolescence by brief mention of Religion and the shape of the Cosmos on page 21, namely, a giant disk (a deity) with Egypt in the Centre floating upon a primordial ocean , with the dome of heaven (which is a deity) held up by 4 celestial pillars.
-The Nile Bissects this disk.
-Also, underneath it is the Underworld which also has a nile.
-Since the Egyptians are really joyful people, they have almost no religious festivals but devote an insane amount of resources and time to funerary rites and the construction of tombs.
-Fun fact!
-In the Egyptian Afterlife you still have to work.
+We are momentarily stirred from our somnolence by brief mention of Religion and the shape of the Cosmos on page 21, namely, a giant disk (a deity) with Egypt in the Centre floating upon a primordial ocean , with the dome of heaven (which is a deity) held up by 4 celestial pillars.
+The Nile bisects this disk.
+Also, underneath it is the Underworld which also has a Nile.
+Since the Egyptians are really joyful people they have almost no religious festivals but devote an insane amount of resources and time to funerary rites and the construction of tombs.
+Fun fact: In the Egyptian Afterlife you still have to work.
 Your family, if wealthy enough, can remove one day of work per year by constructing a Shabti, which will do the work in the Underworld instead.
 Oh Egypt.

 After this we FINALLY get to character creation.
 By now this should be an old hat.
 Humans only, no Paladins, monks, druids or monks.
 Barbarians only if you want to play a smelly foreigner.
 A nice callback to ye olden days: Lawful Clerics can only use their spells to heal, Chaotic to harm.
 You can make Rangers that are at home in the Desert but since the game provides a Desert nomad class you won’t need them.

-Okay, 3 new classes.
-The nomad is a fighter without armour that can use a sort of Whirling dance Balance skill check to gain a bonus.
-So you get a chance of a bonus to armour and attack that approaches certainty as time progresses.
+Okay, 3 new classes: The Nomad is a fighter without armor that can use a sort of Whirling dance Balance skill check to gain a bonus.
+So you get a chance of a bonus to armor and attack that approaches certainty as time progresses.
 Meh.
 In addition, you get a bonus to a bunch of skills when operating in the Desert every couple of levels, a bizarre sort of natural/nonmagical invisibility while in the desert at lvl 10 that makes no sense and of course some lame spellcasting powers at 15th lvl.
-Different Ranger is Different.
+Different Ranger is different.

 We end with the Trader class, an even more worthless class that should be replaced by the Rogue if at all possible.
-The Odd 10 skill point injection and Weapon Focus feat does not compensate for only 4+int skillponts per level vs 8+int for the Rogue, nor does the ability to use medium armour compensate for the Merchant’s aenimic repertoire of class skills.
+The Odd 10 skill point injection and Weapon Focus feat does not compensate for only 4+int skillpoints per level vs 8+int for the Rogue, nor does the ability to use medium armor compensate for the Merchant’s anemic repertoire of class features.
 Same BAB progression.
 Sigh 😦

-Part 4 of the Book describes the Great Ennead, going so far as to give stats for most of the deities (the overpowers that form heaven and earth are only described in terms of nature, pantheon, sacred animals etc. etc.), along with domains and shit.
-While these stats should be mostly useless, given the fact that both pantheons cannot manifest in the mortal world and need Avatars which is the entire point, I must still give props to the designers for taking the logical step and limiting the gods in power (avoiding the Insane Stat-wank of the Deities and Demigods 3rd edition rulebook).
-Each god has one unique power, domain spells at will and lots of hp and good stats, making them formidable, but not so formidable that stats are useless.
-Of course stats are useless because gods don’t manifest, but we get a paragraph of description so that will have to do.
+Part 4 of the Book describes the Great Ennead, going so far as to give stats for most of the deities (the overpowers that form heaven and earth are only described in terms of nature, pantheon, sacred animals etc. etc.), along with domains and associated rubbish.
+While these stats should be mostly useless given the fact that both pantheons cannot manifest in the mortal world and need Avatars which is the entire point, I must still give props to the designers for taking the logical step and limiting the gods in power (avoiding the Insane Stat-wank of the Deities and Demigods 3rd edition rulebook).
+Each god has one unique power, domain spells at will and lots of hp and good stats, making them formidable but not so formidable that stats are essentially superfluous.
+Of course stats are useless because gods don’t manifest but we get a paragraph of description so that will have to do.

 This section goes on for far too long with its brobdignagian statt blocks but at least there is something interesting here.
 The Desert Ennead is not entirely evil.
 Set’s Wife is a good person that loves Set but is not blind to his flaws.
 Khonsu is the bipolar moon god that is easily duped in certain moods.
 Ptah is a formerly very powerful god that has joined with Set because he thinks Egypt has grown too militant and shit needs to change.
 Basically, Set and a few bad apples convinced a couple of weak minded guys to join them and so we have some moral ambiguity on Team Evil, which is nice for a change.
 Team Good is entirely wholesome and virtuous of course.